EXCLUSIVE-Venezuela's PDVSA audits accounts with tycoon's petcoke firm amid probe

 India buys discounted Venezuelan petcoke to replace coal

-(Reporting by Marianna Parraga in Houston, Deisy Buitrago in Caracas and Sudarshan Varadhan in Singapore Editing by Marguerita Choy)
+(Reporting by Marianna Parraga in Houston, Deisy Buitrago in Caracas and Sudarshan Varadhan in Singapore Editing by Marguerita Choy and Richard Chang)

 ((marianna.parraga@thomsonreuters.com; +1 713 371 7559; Reuters Messaging: @mariannaparraga))